gafirst/match-uploader/README.md

 #### Environment variables

-For simplicity, and to keep secrets out of `docker-compose.yml`, all 3 containers mentioned above will pull environment variables from the `production.env` file.
-As a result, not all containers use all the environment variables, and you need to provide values for database information in two places.
+For simplicity, and to keep secrets out of `docker-compose.yml`, all 3 containers mentioned above will pull environment variables from the `server/env/production.env` file.
+As a result, not all containers use all the environment variables, and you need to provide values for database information in two different environment variables.
 There are some additional environment variables defined in the file that are not specified below; please leave those intact.

 > [!IMPORTANT]